nding17/PythonGurusGroupProject/README.md

 ### What is CNN?
 A CNN is a supervised learning technique which needs both input data and target output data to be supplied.
 These are classified by using their labels in order to provide a learned model for future data analysis.

-Typically a CNN has three main constituents - a Convolutional Layer, a Pooling Layer and a Fully connected Dense Network.
+Typically a CNN has **three main constituents** - a **Convolutional Layer**, a **Pooling Layer** and a **Fully connected Dense Network**.
 The Convolutional layer takes the input image and applies m number of nxn filters to receive a feature map.
 The feature map is next fed into the max pool layer which is essentially used for dimensionality reduction, it picks only the best features from the feature map.
 Finally, all the features are flattened and sent as input to the fully connected dense neural network which learns the weights using backpropagation and provides the classification output.

-CNNs use relatively little pre-processing compared to other image classification algorithms.
+CNNs use **relatively little pre-processing** compared to other image classification algorithms.
 This means that the network learns the filters that in traditional algorithms were hand-engineered.
 This independence from prior knowledge and human effort in feature design is a major advantage.

 [readmore](https://en.wikipedia.org/wiki/Convolutional_neural_network)

 ### Data

+Data in this project is devided into **three sections**.
+* **Testing data**:
+* **Traning data**:
+* **Online data**:
 ### Installation instructions

 ### Run instructions